 So, if you can’t stand to sleep on your back just to a avoid wrinkles, consider purchasing a satin pillowcase.
 The slippery fabric allows skin to move across it without creasing, decreasing nightly damage.

-Add a retinol product—a serum, day cream or night cream—to your daily skincare regimen.
-These vitamin A derivatives stimulate cell turnover to help plump creases.
+Retinol products—serums, day creams, or night creams—contain vitamin A derivatives that can help stimulate cell turnover to help plump creases.

 If you’re unable to purchase prescription Retin-A, alpha hydroxy acids, such as glycolic or lactic acid, help prevent and treat wrinkles by loosening the keratin bonds that keep dry, dead skin cells sticking around your epidermis.